Cultural Partnerships and Workshops

 Intercultural relations

-Drawing on our experience in mediation and raising awareness of Indigenous realities, we support organizations that wish to integrate a respectful Indigenous perspective into their activities, spaces, or projects.
+Thanks to solid experience in mediation and raising awareness of Indigenous realities, the support offered helps communities to integrate a respectful Indigenous perspective into their activities, spaces and projects.

 Authentic Indigenous Crafts

-The workshops allow participants to create meaningful objects such as dreamcatchers, talking sticks, drums, or other symbolic works.
-Each creation becomes a medium for dialogue, memory, and meaning.
+The workshops allow for the creation of meaningful objects such as dreamcatchers, talking sticks, drums, or other symbolic works.
+Each creation becomes a tool for dialogue, memory, and transmission.

 Workshop objectives and partnerships

-To provide spaces where Indigenous knowledge, stories and practices can be shared respectfully, in accessible language.
+Creating spaces for sharing where indigenous knowledge, stories and practices are transmitted respectfully and in accessible language.

-Supporting organizations, schools, businesses and communities that wish to make a concrete commitment to the recognition of Indigenous peoples and their contemporary realities.
+Supporting organizations, schools, businesses and communities wishing to take concrete action to recognize Indigenous peoples and their contemporary realities.

 For which environments?